ScottyLabs/wdw/basics/index.md

 ###### but actually, tho

-There are many technologies that form the experience we call the Internet.
+Many technologies make up the experience we call "the Internet."
 The following is an overview of the most common ones.

 __Web browser__ is the most apt term to describe what you first click on to get started online.
 A web browser is a program—such as Google Chrome, Mozilla Firefox, Apple Safari, or Internet Explorer—that retrieves the source code of a website and displays it in an interactive form.